ciwise/bip39c/README.md

 by BIP-32 or similar specification.

 ## Changes
-v0.1.0 June 5, 2018 - This version supports the complete implementation of the generation of the mnemonic sentence.

 See the [changelog](./ChangeLog) file, or the Github releases for specific tags.

 ## Dependencies